plzin/plzin.github.io/posts/mba.md

 <!--$x^{10} + 211x^9 + 102x^8 + 22x^7 + 41x^6 + 243x^5 + 224x^4 + 36x^3 + 16x^2 + 128x$-->

 # Obfuscating integers
-Of course there are many ways to combine these primitives.
+Of course, there are many ways to combine these primitives.
 The example at the beginning was just some combination of the two.
 One application I particularly like is obfuscating integers.